 The reason why the train is generally recommended is because, especially during the summer, it is very difficult to find parking.

 Riomaggiore too, like the other Cinque Terre villages with the exception of Corniglia , can be reached by boat.
 A fun and suggestive option to admire the coast and the country with a breathtaking viewpoint.

-The boats that connect Riomaggiore and the Cinque Terre, active from 1 April to 1 November, depart from La Spezia, Portovenere, Manarola, Levanto and Portofino .
+Boats connecting Riomaggiore and the Cinque Terre, operating from April 1 to November 1, depart from La Spezia, Portovenere, Manarola, Levanto, and Portofino.